Are you an adviser? Go to Unbiased Pro

 Here, we explore both thoroughly, detailing the pros and cons of each.

-• A cash ISA is a savings account for an individual that pays you tax-free interest on your money.
+• A cash ISA is a savings account that pays you tax-free interest on your money.

 • When you open a stocks and shares ISA, your money is invested in the stock market.